hello2all/GTSRB_Keras_STN/capstone_report.md

 In order to enable the network to learn color and spatial variance, 2 learnable modules will be introduced.

 #### Spatial transformer network

 Spatial transformer network [12] (STN) is a learnable module which explicitly allows the spatial manipulation of data within the network.
 This differentiable module can be inserted into existing convolutional architectures, giving neural networks the ability to actively spatially transform feature maps, conditional on the feature map itself, without any extra training supervision or modification to the optimisation process.
-An example of how STN transforms an image is given in the following figure.
+An example of how STN transforms an image is given in Figure 2.
 On the left is the input image.
 In the middle illustrates where STN is sampling.
 On the right is the output of the transformation.

-![alt][image2]
+![STN example][image2]

 #### Learned color transformation

 [13] has systematically compared many techniques of the recent advancements in image recognition.
 One of them is learned color transformation using 1 by 1 convolution modules.
 This project adopts the best practice using RGB -> 10 1 by 1 convolution -> 3 1 by 1 convolution architecture with VLReLu activation.